How much does SEO cost in the UK? (2026 guide)

 The twist: JC Penney claimed their SEO agency did this without their knowledge.
 The company immediately terminated the relationship - but the damage was done.

-Interflora UK (2013): Penalised before Mother's Day
+Interflora UK (2013): penalised before Mother's Day

 What they did: Purchased 150+ paid advertorials on regional news sites with followed links (not marked as sponsored).